-UPDATE 2-New Zealand's Fletcher Building hit by boom-time labour shortage
+CORRECTED-UPDATE 2-New Zealand's Fletcher Building hit by boom-time labour shortage

 * Project delays prove costly due to labour shortage

-* Bricklayers to carpenters commanding high wages (Recasts on labour shortage, adds shares, CEO quotes, industry sourcing and analyst quotes)
+* Bricklayers to carpenters commanding high wages

 By Tom Westbrook

-WELLINGTON, March 20 New Zealand's biggest listed construction company, Fletcher Building Ltd, cut its earnings guidance on Monday as a nationwide worker shortage leads to project delays and increasing wage bills.
+WELLINGTON, March 20 (Reuters) - New Zealand's biggest listed construction company, Fletcher Building Ltd, cut its earnings guidance on Monday as a nationwide worker shortage leads to project delays and increasing wage bills.

 The downgrade, which sent shares in the company down 12 percent to an eight-month low of NZ$8 ($5.63), comes amid a boom in construction fired by the twin-engines of population growth and post-earthquake rebuilding that are now stretching the labour market.